List of Kamen Rider W characters

-This is a list of characters of the 2009–2010 Japanese tokusatsu drama Kamen Rider W, its manga sequel, Fuuto PI, and the latter's anime adaptation.
+This is a character list for the 20th Kamen Rider series Kamen Rider W, its manga sequel Fuuto PI, and the latter's anime adaptation.

 Main characters

 Narumi Detective Office

 The Narumi Detective Office (鳴海探偵事務所, Narumi Tantei Jimusho) is a private detective agency that specializes in Dopant activity and was founded by Sokichi Narumi, who was murdered while he and Shotaro were rescuing Philip and named Shotaro his successor.